pontoonapps/CareerGuide/maps-api/README.md

 ## To-Do

+* read again spec from Niall Fraser to see if we cover everything
 * recognized API keys probably could be in the database rather than in the config file
 * users are not connected to training centres yet so the API does not return any training centre pins
+* remove `testCount` functionality
+* handle the possibility of broken MySQL connection (pools seem to solve that)